yoko-vicky/Tracking-App-Api-with-Rails/README.md

 **Tracking App API** is the Rails-based backend for the fullstack **Tracking App**.
 It provides a RESTful interface to manage users, categories (items), and daily progress records.

-Developed as a Microverse capstone, this API was designed to support an intuitive, low-friction UX on the frontend — handling structured data and authentication cleanly to reduce user confusion and support real-world use.
+This API was designed in tandem with the frontend to align authentication, data structure, and endpoint design with real user flows — reducing friction and enabling maintainable UX patterns.

 🔗 Frontend repo: [Tracking App with React & Redux](https://github.com/yoko-vicky/Tracking-App-with-React-Redux)